A Morning Ritual for the Anxious Hours

 Morning anxiety is caused by elevated cortisol levels upon waking (cortisol awakening response), low blood sugar from fasting overnight, and anticipatory stress about the day ahead.
 Your nervous system is primed for threat detection in the morning, making anxiety more likely.

-Will patches make me feel groggy in the morning?
+Will a patch make me feel groggy in the morning?

 Mornings Don't Have to Be Terrible